Our work is supported by a number of funders and organisations, including:

 People’s Postcode Lottery

 People’s Postcode Lottery is a charity lottery raising funds for, and increasing awareness of, charities and good causes across Great Britain.
-The Wildlife Trusts in Wales have received more than £657,471 over the last four years to help save wildlife for future generations.

 Have you ever wondered what happens to all those five pences that we pay when we’ve forgotten our shopping bags?
 In Wales, all branches of The Co-op donate the single-use carrier bag charge to Wildlife Trusts Wales so that we can continue our work to protect wildlife for the future.